heidibaum/heidibaum.github.io/people.md

 * **To be added to the MB Dashboard**: Fill out the <a href="#dashboardform">form</a> below.
 * **To update any Dashboard information** (e.g., change of affiliation or name, add a study): You can either fill out the <a href="#dashboardform">form</a> below or [email us](mailto:manybabiesconsortium@gmail.com) with your updated information.

-> Please note that all responses to the form are moderated before being added to the dashboard.
-Thank your for your patience!

 #### For Project Leads:
 * **To add multiple contributors at once**: [email us](mailto:manybabiesconsortium@gmail.com)

+> Please note that all responses to the form are moderated before being added to the dashboard.
+Thanks for your patience!

 ***